Adapting Security Warnings to Counter Online Disinformation: Background and Related Work

-\paragraph{``Disputed'' Warnings} The most well-studied disinformation warnings are contextual labels indicating a story has been ``disputed'' or ``rated false'' by fact checkers~\cite{pennycook2018prior, ross2018fake, gao2018label, clayton2019real, pennycook2019implied, seo2019trust}.
+\paragraph{Fact Check Warnings} The most well-studied disinformation warnings are contextual labels indicating a story has been ``disputed'' or ``rated false'' by fact checkers~\cite{pennycook2018prior, ross2018fake, gao2018label, clayton2019real, pennycook2019implied, seo2019trust}.
 These labels constituted Facebook's first major effort to counter disinformation~\cite{smith2018designing}, and Google~\cite{kosslyn2017fact}, Bing~\cite{bing2017fact}, and Twitter~\cite{alba2020twitter} have taken similar approaches.
-Facebook eventually discontinued use of disputed warnings after determining based on internal studies that the warnings were of limited utility~\cite{smith2018designing}.
+Facebook eventually discontinued use of ``disputed'' warnings after determining based on internal studies that the warnings were of limited utility~\cite{smith2018designing}.
 More recently Facebook, Instagram, and Twitter all deployed new warning formats, including interstitials~\cite{rosen2019helping,collins2020twitter}.

-Some studies of disputed warnings reported no significant effects on participants' perceptions of disinformation~\cite{ross2018fake,gao2018label}, while others found effects under certain conditions~\cite{seo2019trust,pennycook2018prior,pennycook2019implied}.
-Pennycook et al. found that warnings caused participants to rate disinformation as less accurate after repeated exposure to the warnings, but not with only a single exposure~\cite{pennycook2018prior}.
-Another study by Pennycook identified a counterproductive \textit{implied truth effect}: the presence of the warning on some headlines caused other headlines to be perceived as more accurate~\cite{pennycook2019implied}.
-Seo et al. found that the warnings had a negative effect on accuracy judgments, but the effect did not persist when participants encountered the stories again later~\cite{seo2019trust}.
+Some studies of fact check warnings reported no significant effects on participant perceptions of disinformation~\cite{ross2018fake,gao2018label}, while others found moderate effects under certain conditions~\cite{seo2019trust,pennycook2018prior,pennycook2019implied,mena2019cleaning,moravec2020appealing}.
+Pennycook et al. found that fact check warnings caused participants to rate disinformation as less accurate after repeated warning exposure, but not with a single exposure~\cite{pennycook2018prior}.
+Another study by Pennycook et al. identified a counterproductive \textit{implied truth effect}: attaching a fact check warning to some headlines caused participants to perceive other headlines as more accurate~\cite{pennycook2019implied}.
+Seo et al. found that fact check warnings caused participants to perceive stories as less accurate, but the effect did not persist when participants encountered the same stories later~\cite{seo2019trust}.
+Mena found that fact check warnings had small negative effects on perceived credibility of news content on social media and self-reported likelihood of sharing~\cite{mena2019cleaning}.
+Finally, Moravec et al. examined how fact check warnings can induce instinctual cognitive responses in users and cause users to thoughtfully incorporate new information into their decision making; a warning design that combined both mechanisms showed a moderate effect on social media post believability~\cite{moravec2020appealing}.